SomaLogic Inc. (SLGC) volume exceeds 1.71 million: A new investment opportunity for investors

 SomaLogic Inc. (NASDAQ: SLGC) Trading Performance Indicators

-SomaLogic Inc. (SLGC) is currently performing well based on its current performance indicators.
-A quick ratio of 24.40 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 11.09.
+Check out the current performance indicators for SomaLogic Inc. (SLGC).
+In the past quarter, the stock posted a quick ratio of 24.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.32.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.45, a number that is poised to hit -0.18 in the next quarter and is forecasted to reach -0.71 in one year’s time.